fjahr/cisa-research/half-agg.md

 reorg-pool that keeps transactions for as long as the block is still considered in danger to be re-orged.
 Otherwise, the original broadcaster of the transactions would need to watch and rebroadcast in such a scenario.
-In theory this could also be outsourced to a watchtower serverice.
+In theory this could also be outsourced to a watchtower service.

 This issue is also [described in a little more detail here](https://github.com/BlockstreamResearch/cross-input-aggregation/blob/master/README.md#half-aggregation-and-reorgs).

 #### Mathematical security proof

-While Schnorr signatures are proovably secure just in the Random Oracle Model (ROM), half-agg require both the ROM and the Algebraic Group Model (AGM).
+While Schnorr signatures are provably secure just in the Random Oracle Model (ROM), half-agg require both the ROM and the Algebraic Group Model (AGM).
 While this probably not an issue in practice it would be great if AGM was not needed.
-For now this just means that this would not be as conservative of an update as Schnorr signatures themselves.
+For now, this just means that this would not be as conservative of an update as Schnorr signatures themselves.